 #4.
 That I will have nightmares of malfunctioning calculators

 #5.
-That the low CFA exam passing rate EXCLUDES no-shows
+That the low CFA pass rates EXCLUDES no-shows

-Oh yeah, no wonder it’s one of the world’s hardest exams (see #1).
+Oh yeah, no wonder we all have a cold sweat when CFA difficulty is discussed – it’s one of the world’s hardest exams (see #1).

 #6.
 That I will not have the willpower to study on weekdays

 The combination of the long day at work plus the CFA exams is just a bit too much for me personally.

 But fret not, lots of CFA candidates manage to grab 1-3 hours of studying on weekdays to minimize the weekend load.
 Do what works for you.

 #7.
 That the CFA Institute study material is dry as hell